captaindarkness/Captains-ContextMenu-FiveM/README.md

 ### How to Use
 - Toggle NUI via the assigned key (Default: Z(Can be changed))
 - Cursor appears on the screen.
-- Right click on A Object.
+- Right click on an Entity.
 (Cars, Peds, obejcts)
 - Select the option/task you want to perform.
 <br/>